-Welcome to day 3 of Spring Week here on The OT Toolbox.
-Today, we’re talking about all things sensory.
+Today, we’re talking about all things Spring sensory activities.
 When it comes to spring and the change in the weather (hopefully), a few sensory-themed activities can be a tool for working on a variety of skill areas, all through play and sensory exploration.
+These ideas are just one aspect of Spring OT activities that develop skills through play.

 Today, we’re going to discuss using sensory activities to address corresponding needs.
 Because when it comes to sensory processing, there can be related areas that are impacted as a result of sensory information being poorly processed and resulting in functional skills and development being impacted.